Category: Planning & Logistics

 On The Hidden Rewards Of Unplanning Your First Big Adventure

 It’s a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don’t keep your feet, there’s no knowing where you might be swept off to.
 The words that Tolkien gave to Bilbo are true.
-Without a solid and meticulous plan, a journey can quickly end up somewhere you never expected. […] Continue reading →
+Without a solid and meticulous plan, a journey can quickly end up somewhere you never expected.
+And, for your first trip, that’s exactly what I suggest.
+A couple of days ago I received emails from two people planning long cycling journeys.
+There seem to be a lot of people interested in adventure cycling these days, judging by the number of messages… Continue reading →

 -